Jumpstart Your Novel: How To Start Writing A Book – Jericho Writers

 US: +1 (646) 974 9060

-By the end of the course, you’ll have your opening chapter written, an industry-standard synopsis, and a firm plan for how to tackle the next steps.
+By the end of this course, you’ll have your opening chapter written or reworked, an industry-standard synopsis, confidence in your ideas and a firm plan to guide you from start to finish, whether this is a new novel idea, a rewrite or restart.

 This course is delivered with our education partner, Professional Writing Academy, and uses the same platform as our Ultimate Novel Writing Course.